Actindo-AG/Documentation/POS/UserInterface/01b_History.md

     Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
 The *x* indicates the number of columns that are currently displayed in the table.

 - *Bill Number*
-    Bill number of the sale in Venduo POS.
+    Bill number of the sale in POS.
 This field is read-only.

 - *Date*
     Date and time of the sale.
 This field is read-only.